chhsinnovation/ca_covid_county_spiders/docs/c9-setup.md

 ## Set up the new Cloud9 instance

-1. Update Ubuntu, because why not?
+Update Ubuntu, because why not?

 `sudo apt update`

-2. Generate an RSA key pair.
+Generate an RSA key pair.
 This is going to help us interact with GitHub.
 Just hit `Enter` to accept defaults.

 `ssh-keygen -t rsa`

-3. Enter the following command and copy the output in full.
+Enter the following command and copy the output in full.

 `cat /home/ubuntu/.ssh/id_rsa.pub`

-4. Go to GitHub and [enter a new SSH key](https://github.com/settings/keys).
-Copy the previous output into the `Key` section. `Title` can be whatever you like.
+Go to GitHub and [enter a new SSH key](https://github.com/settings/keys).
+Paste the output from the previous commmand into the `Key` section. `Title` can be whatever you like.

-5. Start up SSH agent.
+Start up SSH agent.

 `eval $(ssh-agent -s)`

-6. Add your new identity to the SSH agent.
+Add your new identity to the SSH agent.

 `ssh-add /home/ubuntu/.ssh/id_rsa`

-7. Clone the code repository from GitHub.
+Clone the code repository from GitHub.
 Use the SSH address.

 `git clone git@github.com:chhsinnovation/ca_covid_county_spiders.git`

-8. Get into the `ca_covid_county_spiders` folder.
+Get into the `ca_covid_county_spiders` folder.

 `cd ca_covid_county_spiders/`

-9. Install Python dependencies.
+Install Python dependencies.

 `pip3 install -r requirements.txt`

-10. Configure `git` with your name and email.
+Configure `git` with your name and email.

 `jon.jensen@chhs.ca.gov:~/environment/ca_covid_county_spiders (master) $ git config --global user.name "Your Name"
 jon.jensen@chhs.ca.gov:~/environment/ca_covid_county_spiders (master) $ git config --global user.email yourname@whatever.com`